The Chef Who Kisses Fish

 Chef Arrey took one woman by the hand and led her to a kiosk where spices were heaped in glass bowls.
 We sniffed redolent paprika and cumin and sampled exotic dried fruits while he selected the perfect spices for the cooking class that would follow.
 I felt heat rise to my cheeks as Chef draped his arm around my shoulders and led us to the seafood stall, where he waxed poetic over tripe then plopped a crayfish in his palm, explaining that the freshest have clear eyes.
 After selecting jumbo shrimp and Red Mullet, he turned his attention to the Bonito, selecting a large one from the case.
 “Ah, bellisimo!” he cried, raising the fish to his lips and planting a kiss on its mouth.

 Whether greeting students with double kisses on cheeks or smooching fish, Chef Xavi is clearly a passionate man and I was not immune to his charms.
-Like a love-struck puppy, I followed him to the second floor kitchen that overlooks the market and eagerly filleted fish, chopped octopus, and sliced figs and cheese, despite the fact that I am no cook.
+Like a love-struck puppy, I followed him to the second floor kitchen that overlooks the market, where I eagerly filleted fish, chopped octopus, and sliced figs and cheese, despite the fact that I am no cook.
 Chef flitted among us, assigning tasks, correcting techniques, praising our efforts.
 His infectious grin and an occasional pat on my arm was enough to keep me begging for the next task.
 When the appetizers were completed, we turned our attention to the main dishes.
 Sauteed vegetables sprinkled with black and white sesame seeds sauteed in one pan, while fresh asparagus with soya, lime zest, and lime juice simmered in another.
 Chunks of octopus were added to a pan of golden fried potatoes and drizzled with a red pepper-infused olive oil.
 At a second stovetop, three of our group labored over vegetable paella, prepared with locally-grown artisan rice.

 As all the dishes neared completion it occurred to me that none of the recipes had been overly complicated.
 I am not the world’s worst cook, but I struggle; everything I make tends to be either overcooked or over-spiced.
 That afternoon I realized two secrets to being a good cook: first, do all the prep work ahead of time so that your attention is not diverted during the actual cooking of the food and second, keep it simple.
 Too many flavors spoil the dish.